texfaq/texfaq.github.io/FAQ-music.md

-[`Musixtex`](https://ctan.org/pkg/Musixtex) is demanding of TeX resources, and any significant score requires that typesetting is done using &epsilon;-TeX, whose expanded variable- and box-register ranges allow for more of the ''parallel'' activities that abound in a music score.
+[`Musixtex`](https://ctan.org/pkg/Musixtex) is demanding of TeX resources, and any significant score requires that typesetting is done using &epsilon;-TeX, whose expanded variable- and box-register ranges allow for more of the "parallel" activities that abound in a music score.
 Of course, [`musixtex`](https://ctan.org/pkg/musixtex) also requires music fonts; those are available in a separate package on the archive.